Frequently Asked Questions

 The analogy we use here is the ‘sore bit’ is like the ‘warning light’ on the dash board of your car.
 Treating the ‘sore bit’ doesn’t always work in the long run any better than just covering up the warning light all together.
 We aim to ‘get under the hood’ and demonstrate to you that treating all the contributing factors together improves your movement and your body function.
 The ‘warning light’ such as pain tends to switch off when the ‘engine’ is running well.

-What is a primary underlying cause?
+What is the primary driver?

-This is the structure in your body that, when treated, achieves dramatic results for you.
-When the underlying cause is identified your recovery is accelerated and a plan can be put in place to meet your good result.
+This is the structure in your body that, when treated, achieves good results for you.
+When the underlying cause/driver is identified your recovery is accelerated and a plan can be put in place to meet your good result.
 Over the first few sessions we will be searching for areas in your body which may be contributing to your problem.
 It is important to be thorough at this stage, as it saves a lot of time in the long run and makes for a more efficient recovery.

 What exercise and activities can I do?

-Why is an improvement of 85% so important?
+Why is improvement of 85% so important?

 At 85% improvement, your condition is usually more stable and less aggravated by day-to-day activities.
 Therefore, this is the level of improvement we like to see as soon as possible.
-We may ask you to return to see us quite quickly for the first few sessions.
+We may ask you to return to see us quite close together for the first few sessions.
 When you have improved to 85%, it is usually ok to introduce more demanding activities and see us less often.

 Why do Barefoot Physiotherapists use a checklist?